-2.61 The South Cambridgeshire Housing Trajectory set out in Figure 3 illustrates the expected rate and phasing of delivery of new homes.
-It demonstrates how the objectively assessed need for an additional 19,000 homes between 2011 and 2031 could be achieved.
-This represents an average of 950 homes a year but the delivery of homes will vary over the plan period responding to individual site circumstances and changes in the national economy.
+The South Cambridgeshire Housing Trajectory set out in Figure 3 included and updated each year in the Annual Monitoring Report illustrates the expected rate and phasing of delivery of new homes.
+It demonstrates how the objectively assessed need for an additional 19,000 19,500 homes between 2011 and 2031 could be achieved.
+This represents an average of 950 975 homes a year but the delivery of homes will vary over the plan period responding to individual site circumstances and changes in the national economy.
+As outlined in paragraph 2.12a, the Councils have agreed that the housing trajectories for both areas be considered together for the purposes of housing delivery, including calculation of 5-year housing land supply in development management decisions that concern housing development.
+This is consistent with the development sequence and spatial development strategy for Cambridge and South Cambridgeshire, and the phasing of housing delivery reflecting that strategy.
+As such, sites at the top of the development sequence in and on the edge of the urban area of Cambridge will deliver in the early and middle part of the plan period.
+Delivery in South Cambridgeshire will be greater in the middle and latter parts of the plan period, in particular as the fringe sites build out from the edge of Cambridge and move across the administrative boundary into South Cambridgeshire and as the new settlements come forward.
+There will also be some housing in larger villages early in the plan period.
 All dwelling figures in the trajectory are net additional dwellings (i.e. completed dwellings minus losses of dwellings).
-The trajectory relies on information about sites which have the potential to deliver dwellings over the next 15 years and beyond, taken from the Strategic Housing Land Availability Assessment and work on Local Plan allocation sites.
+The trajectory relies trajectories rely on information about sites which have the potential to deliver dwellings over the next 15 years and beyond, taken from the Strategic Housing Land Availability Assessment and work on Local Plan allocation sites.